XLuna24/practice/README.md

+This is my repo

+# Purpose

-this is practice with echo
+The purpose of this repo is to practice with git and GitHub and to

-this line has change, conflicts may arise

-3rd line was added
+master it!